-These loans have no government insurance, private mortgage insurance or guarantees for the lender, and a loan limit of $453,100.
+These loans have no government insurance, private mortgage insurance, or guarantees for the lender, and have a maximum loan amount of $647,200.
 Fixed Rate Mortgages are best if you have the ability to make a cash downpayment of at least 20% and prefer a fixed payment over the life of a loan.

 As a general guideline, you may qualify if your monthly mortgage, taxes and insurance payment are 28% or less of gross monthly income, and total monthly debt payments, including house payments, are 43% or less of gross income.
 If you do not satisfy those qualifications, a larger downpayment or other strong credit factors can help you qualify.

 Adjustable Rate Mortgage (ARM)

 Rates typically start lower than fixed rate loans and are great for those who need lower monthly payments for the first few years, need more borrowing power, and/or want to qualify for the highest loan amount possible.
 You can choose an ARM that adjusts interest rate every 1, 3 or 5 years; or a 3/1 or 5/1 ARM where the interest rate is fixed 3 or 5 years after which time it adjusts every year.
 ARM loans are also attractive for those who only plan to stay in their home for a short period of time.

 Minnesota Power Leased Land Loan

 Properties on land leased from Minnesota Power can be financed using our portfolio or "in-house" products.
 You can borrow up to 80% of the lesser of the sale price or value of the house.
 You can choose from a 5/1 ARM, 10 or 15 year fixed, or 30/15 balloon.

 Conventional loans for loan amounts more than $647,200.
 Jumbo Loans generally have higher interest rates than conventional loans.